 Safety is paramount at every job site.
 Mobile devices help boost safety by making it easier for construction managers to track training sessions, ensure regulatory compliance and report incidents or near-misses.

 Additionally, customizable mobile apps make it easier for contractors to conduct safety inspection checklists, as well as identify health and environmental issues.

 Communication is crucial for every job site.
 Executives, managers, supervisors and crew members must – to a certain degree – be accessible to one another to streamline operations.

 It’s all about communicating quickly and efficiently in order to get real-time responses.
 No more calling back and forth between the office and job site.
-See an example of mobile-based communication solutions in this video by FieldLens:

 More accountability and reduced human error

 It’s important for managers to know what their workers are doing at all times.
 With mobile devices, supervisors can utilize GPS and other features to track employees and their time on the job.
 They can also better track equipment and inventory.

 With so many details to keep track of, construction managers are at an increased risk of human error.
 But when mobile devices replace manual systems, it’s easier to keep the entire business organized and free of mistakes.